fonoster/routr/README.md

 gradle getDeps
 ```

-You must install Java 9 and point your JAVA_HOME to your JDK 9 to run
+You must install Java 9 and point your JAVA_HOME to your JDK 9 to run this app.
+You can overwrite the JAVA_HOME at the
-this app.
-You can overwrite the JAVA_HOME at the file ./sipio.
+file ./sipio.

+## General configuration

+Configuration properties

+- traceLevel
+- tcpPort
+- udpPort
+- tlsPort
+- wsPort
+- recordRoute
+- addressInfo.[*]
+- rest.port
+- rest.username
+- rest.password
+- rest.disable
+- defaultDomainAcl.deny.[*]
+- defaultDomainAcl.allow.[*]  i.e: 0.0.0.0/1
+- externalHost

 ## Configuring domains and agents

 Sip devices or endpoints are known in Sip I/O as agents.
-For two agents
-to be able to call each other they must be in the same domain.
-An agent
+For two agents to be able to call each other they must be in the
-may belong to more than one domain.
+same domain.
+An agent may belong to more than one domain.

 Domains can be found at `config/domains.yml`.
-The example below
-enables communication between all agents at Ocean New York.
+The example below enables communication between all agents at Ocean New York.

 ```yaml
 - kind: Domain